Affirmative Action Discriminates Against White Men? Give Me a Break!

 Even McCain's (some might say politically cynical) choice of a questionably qualified woman to be

-his running mate won't change the reality that,
+his running mate didn't change the reality that,

-at the top of the ticket, is a white man - a minimum prerequisite to earn the vote of a certain ilk
+at the top of the ticket, was a white man - a minimum prerequisite to earn the vote of a certain ilk

 of American.